 How savings affect Tax Credits

-If you are getting tax credits, only taxable income is taken into account, so you might be able to claim tax credits, regardless of the amount of money you have in savings.
+If you are getting Working or Child Tax Credits, only taxable income is taken into account, so you might be able to claim tax credits, regardless of the amount of money you have in savings.

 However, the interest you earn from savings is classed as income.
 Any income from savings over £300 will be taken into account and will affect how much you get.